-Thank you to everyone who took the time to fill in our 2020 staff survey.
+Thank you to all the people who took the time to fill in our 2020 staff survey.

 Your feedback helps us identify areas where we can improve.
 It also allows us to celebrate areas and people where we are ‘going beyond’.

 The scores showed that staff overall feel even more positively about the company than in 2019, which is great.
-76% of responders said they would definitely recommend working for VGC to a friend or colleague.
+76% of people who responded would recommend working for VGC.

 Areas consistently complimented include communication, safety, and the way VGC looks after staff.
 There were also some areas where you suggested improvements.
 Thank you for these.
 We have already made some changes, and continue to look for ways to make working for VGC even better.

 Remember you can offer feedback any time.

 We want to hear all your ideas and suggestions.

 People said VGC communicates often, clearly, and respectfully with staff.
 Responses were particularly positive about how we kept everyone informed during the COVID-19 pandemic.

 We adapted our communications when lockdown started in March last year, publishing daily briefings as we all got to grips with the situation.